paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-097-miscellaneous.md

   (F) Payment of claims of parties in interest to property disposed of under section 612(b) of the Tariff Act of 1930 ([19 U.S.C.
 1612(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1612/b&num=0&edition=prelim)), in the amounts applicable to such claims at the time of seizure.

   (G) Equitable sharing payments made to other Federal agencies, State and local law enforcement agencies, and foreign countries pursuant to section 616(c) of the Tariff Act of 1930 ([19 U.S.C.
-1616a(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1616a/c&num=0&edition=prelim)), [section 981 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section981&num=0&edition=prelim), or subsection (h) of this section, and all costs related thereto.
+1616a(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1616a/c&num=0&edition=prelim)), [section 981 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section981&num=0&edition=prelim), or subsection (g) of this section, and all costs related thereto.

   (H) Payment for services of experts and consultants needed by a Department of the Treasury law enforcement organization to carry out the organization’s duties relating to seizure and forfeiture.